1 in 10 of your team members thought about quitting today, due to burnout.

 The biggest mistake Clare sees companies making is waiting until their whole strategy is finalised, before starting to take action.
 But that means those in most need have to wait far too long for support.

-You could make a start right away by getting a pilot wave of people trained as Natural Resilience Method® Facilitators on one of Clare's public-access cohorts, while you get in Clare's queue for the strategic work and longer-terms solutions.
+You could make a start right away by getting a pilot wave of people trained as Natural Resilience Method® Practitioners on one of Clare's public-access cohorts, while you get in Clare's queue for the strategic work and longer-terms solutions.

 These cohorts run twice a year and you can send up to five delegates per cohort.
 Here's where to contact Clare's team to book places.
 This means you're already starting to build your in-house support, while you work with Clare on the wider strategy.